Ermal Kuqo: Post-playing career

 Kuqo started to work closely with the EuroLeague media department after finishing his playing career and is a regular fixture on the league's website's Experts Round Table series for the last 4 seasons.
 He was one of the Euroleague Ambassadors during the EuroLeague Final Four held in Istanbul in 2017 and took active part during the activities set up during the event.

 Ermal was the host of one of the EuroLeague Final Four 2017 promo mini documentaries featuring Istanbul as the only player to have played for all Euroleague teams of 2016–17 season from Istanbul.
 The documentary featured Ermal having conversations with several prominent names leading and representing Turkish basketball in several hotspots around the city of Istanbul.
 The highlight of the documentary is the casual dinner with two of the greatest coaches in the history of the Euroleague, Željko Obradović and David Blatt.
-The mini-film has had over 100k views on Youtube.
+The mini-film has had over 100k views on YouTube.

-On August 27, 2016, he announced his retirement from professional basketball, Kuqo accepted an offer to become a scouting consultant for the Los Angeles Clippers of the National Basketball Association (NBA).
-On September 30, 2018, he was promoted to full-time international scout for the Los Angeles Clippers.
-On July 1, 2019, he was promoted to director of international pro scouting personnel for the Los Angeles Clippers.
+On 27 August 2016, he announced his retirement from professional basketball, Kuqo accepted an offer to become a scouting consultant for the Los Angeles Clippers of the National Basketball Association (NBA).
+On 30 September 2018, he was promoted to full-time international scout for the Los Angeles Clippers.
+On 1 July 2019, he was promoted to director of international pro scouting personnel for the Los Angeles Clippers.

-On September 3, 2025, Kuqo was hired as the Senior Director of Minor League Operations for the New York Knicks.
+On 3 September 2025, Kuqo was hired as the Senior Director of Minor League Operations for the New York Knicks.

+On 13 June 2026, the New York Knicks beat the San Antonio Spurs 4–1 in the 2026 NBA Finals marking Kuqo's first championship as a front office executive.